 - 1. Are for a fixed period of time and performance is measured during the rating period under the contract in which the incentive arrangement is applied, - 2.
 Are not to be renewed automatically, - 3.
 Are made available to both public and private contractors under the same terms of performance, - 4.
 Do not condition Contractor participation in the incentive arrangement on the Contractor entering into or adhering to intergovernmental transfer agreements, and - 5.
-Are necessary for the specified activities, targets, performance measures, or quality-based outcomes that support program initiatives as specified in the State's quality strategy at 42 CFR 438.340 (although AHCCCS is using the AHCCCS Strategic Plan effective April 2017 in lieu of the quality strategy for CYE 18 until the quality strategy is updated in accordance with 42 CFR 438.340 for CYE 19)[42 CFR 438.6(b)(2)].
+Are necessary for the specified activities, targets, performance measures, or quality-based outcomes that support program initiatives as specified in the State's quality strategy at 42 CFR 438.340[42 CFR 438.6(b)(2)].